 A Stunning Victory in the First Crusade

-Less than 48 hours the army from Mosul showed up, and now the Crusaders were besieged.
+Less than 48 hours later the army from Mosul showed up and the Crusaders were besieged.
 For the next several weeks, Bohemond strengthened the resolve of those Crusaders.
-On the 28th of June, in disciplined companies arranged by Bohemond, the army moved out, lined up, and engaged this superior Turkish army and won a stunning victory by, again, a carefully planned cavalry charge after the usual exchange of archery and infantry support.
-It was a stunning, miraculous victory.
-Kerborgha’s army was pushed back to Mosul.
-His Arab allies defected.
-Antioch was theirs.
+On the 28th of June, in disciplined companies arranged by Bohemond, the army moved out.
+They lined up, engaged this superior Turkish army, and won a stunning, miraculous victory by, again, a carefully planned cavalry charge after the usual exchange of archery and infantry support.
+Kerborgha’s army was pushed back to Mosul and his Arab allies defected.
+The Crusaders had won Antioch.

 But at this point, the Crusade was close to breaking up.
 Bohemond insisted that he was going to keep the city for himself.
-Raymond had been too ill to fight in the decisive battles of June, but now he and Godfrey became the new natural leaders.
-After a considerable amount of dispute they took over those of the Crusaders ready to press on to Jerusalem, while the Normans and Bohemond stayed in Antioch.
+Raymond had been too ill to fight in the decisive battles of June, but now he and Godfrey of Bouillon became the new natural leaders.
+After a considerable amount of dispute, they took over those Crusaders ready to press on to Jerusalem, while the Normans and Bohemond stayed in Antioch.

 Learn more about the tense relationship between the Church and non-Christians